VinEdw/rps-discord-bot/README.md

 Use the command `!rps` to initialize a game.
 Use the command `!rps-diagram` to see the move diagram.

-The game is inspired by this [reddit post](https://www.reddit.com/r/coolguides/comments/cauhw3/ultimate_rock_paper_scissors/).
+The game is inspired by this [art post](https://www.umop.com/rps15.htm) by David C. Lovelace.
 Each move choice beats up to halfway across the circle.
 The move options are the following: